BEG - Instructions in the case of death

 Numbering amongst the funeral costs are the costs for the autopsy, embalming, coffin, funeral arrangements and the urn and laying in state apart from cost paid for the actual funeral and cremation including the usual church service and general celebrations.
 Also the expenses for the purchasing and first provision of the grave as well as for the grave stone and the expenses for obituaries and letters of thanks are included in the burial costs.
 Private and other insurance benefits (social insurances), which are granted for the burial and transportation will also be taken into account.

-Only the heirs have claim to these benefits.
-The appropriate application is to be made accompanied by detailed original invoices for the costs to be made valid, the public and private insurance benefits granted or paid for the burial and transportation, if necessary, the negative certificate of the social insurance authorities as well as evidence of inheritance (see above) must be sent to the compensation authorities.
+The appropriate application is to be made accompanied by detailed original invoices for the costs to be made valid, the public and private insurance benefits granted or paid for the burial and transportation.
+The documents are to be sent to the compensation authorities.

 3) Claims of survivors :